Valetudo Newcomer Guide

 While Valetudo can be used by anyone with a basic understanding of the english language, it cannot be installed just with those skills.

 To install Valetudo you will need some understanding of linux-ish operating systems as well as computers in general and maybe even some basic hardware hacking stuff.
-If you lack these skills, please consider asking a friend or computer repair shop to help you with that.

 What can Valetudo do?